sandokim/sandokim.github.io/_posts/공부/2024-05-22-Poisson-Reconstruction.md

 ### 3 Poisson
 Given a set of 3D points with oriented normals (denoted oriented points in the sequel) sampled on the boundary of a 3D solid, the Poisson Surface Reconstruction method [2] solves for an approximate indicator function of the inferred solid, whose gradient best matches the input normals.
 The output scalar function, represented in an adaptive octree, is then iso-contoured using an adaptive marching cubes.

 CGAL implements a variant of this algorithm which solves for a piecewise linear function on a 3D Delaunay triangulation instead of an adaptive octree.
 The algorithm takes as input a set of 3D oriented points.
 It builds a 3D Delaunay triangulation from these points and refines it by Delaunay refinement so as to remove all badly shaped (non-isotropic) tetrahedra and to tessellate a loose bounding box of the input oriented points.
 The normal of each Steiner point added during refinement is set to zero.
-It then solves for a scalar indicator function \( f \) represented as a piecewise linear function over the refined triangulation.
+It then solves for a scalar indicator function $f$ represented as a piecewise linear function over the refined triangulation.
 More specifically, it solves for the Poisson equation

-\[ \Delta f = \text{div}(n) \]
+$$ \Delta f = \text{div}(n) $$

 at each vertex of the triangulation using a sparse linear solver.
-Eventually, the CGAL surface mesh generator extracts an isosurface with function value set by default to be the median value of \( f \) at all input points.
+Eventually, the CGAL surface mesh generator extracts an isosurface with function value set by default to be the median value of $f$ at all input points.

 ### 4 Reconstruction Function
 A global function poisson_surface_reconstruction_delaunay() is provided.
 It takes points with normals as input and handles the whole reconstruction pipeline :